wufeim/elements-of-statistical-learning/source/chapter3-4.rst

 .. warning::

-  Add some explanation here.
+  Add some explanations here.

-We might try using other values of $q$ besides 0, 1, or 2, such as values of :math:`q \in (1, 2)`, which suggest a compromise between the lasso and ridge regression.
+We might try using other values of :math:`q` besides 0, 1, or 2, such as values of :math:`q \in (1, 2)`, which suggest a compromise between the lasso and ridge regression.
 However, with :math:`q > 1`, :math:`\lvert \beta_j \rvert^q` is differentiable at 0, and would not set coefficients exactly to zero.
 Zou and Hastie (2005) introduced the *elastic-net* penalty

 .. math::